tagohd/mono/Characters/All Characters.md

 	- Maybe it's one-sided.
 However, Luke *does* have two hands...
 - Nicholas D. Wolfwood.
 He's Nicholas D. Wolfwood. #Cite/TV/Trigun98 [tvRefType:: Trigun/Character]
 	- He's not a wolf, though.
 That would be too obvious.
+- Probably just a bit older than Luke, maybe 19

+%%
+question:: What species is Case?
+%%

 ## [[The Emperoress]]
 - The one actually pulling all the strings
 - The bigender/genderfluid master of CURSED AL
 	- Many believe they're two separate people
 - Possibly the same as [[The Dragon]]?

+%%
+question:: Is The Emperoress secretly Edna?
+%%

 ## [[The Dragon]]
 - You'd think this is the true main antagonist, but she's actually [[(12) December 2020 Chat Logs#^8a0296|super chill]]